kengibson1111/tour-of-go/README.md

 ## Lessons

-* interfaces (assert) - types can be asserted and the assertion returns the value and a bool that indicates if the assertion worked.
-Just the value can be returned, but that will cause a runtime error if the interface type does not match the assertion.
-So it is a good practice to return the value and bool from an assertion if there is any chance that the interface type does not match the assertion.

 * interfaces (switch) - you can use a short assignment to a type assertion in a switch statement.

 * stringer - Stringer is an interface from the core package fmt.
 The String() method signature is like the Java